2007 Regular Session

 WHEREAS, Barry Mayo was a loving son and grandson who is counted among America's heroes, committed to our nation's safety and security.
 To a country, a fallen soldier means a national loss; to a community, a fallen soldier means a true hero; to a parent, a fallen soldier means a son who won't be coming home.
 Mississippians understand the costs of conflict, because we have paid them in the past, and it is with great pride and humility that we recognize the heroic action of this great American and Mississippian, who was the guardian of civilization as we know it today:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby remember the gallant service and commend the life of United States Army Private Barry W. Mayo of Ecru, Mississippi, who died from an explosion near his unit while on combat operations on Monday, March 5, 2007, and extend the thoughts and prayers of the Legislature to his family and our sorrow on his passing.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Donna Dye and her family, be forwarded to the Executive Director of the Mississippi Department of Archives and History and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Private Mayo and be made available to members of the Capitol Press Corps.